adrianlpz0902/002-Introduction-to-Trading/README.md

 plot_drawdown()
 create_returns_tables() - Monthly/Quarterly/Annual

-🤝 Contributing
+ Contributing
-This is an academic project.
-All team members must:
+This is an academic project.The developer of this projetct must:

 Understand every line of code
 Be able to explain implementation choices